-Dragon Age Inquisition is the latest in BioWare's fantasy role-playing series masterpiece.
+Dragon Age: Inquisition is a part of BioWare's fantasy role-playing series masterpiece.
 With multiple in-game choices, character customization, hundreds of side-quests, romance options, and explorable worlds, Inquisition is an entertaining game that you can play through again and again.

-It is not uncommon to play Dragon Age several times in order to pick up missed items, romance a different character, or make different game world-altering decisions.
-Whether you have played Inquisition before or you are just starting, here are some essential spoiler-free tricks and tips to make your playthrough easier.
+It is not uncommon to play Dragon Age several times in order to pick up missed items, romance a different character, or make different world-altering decisions.
+Whether you have played Inquisition before or you are just starting out, here are some essential spoiler-free tricks and tips to make your playthrough easier.

 1. Consider Playing as an Elf